-According to the APICS dictionary, Enterprise Resource Planning (ERP) is a: “…framework for organizing, defining, and standardizing the business processes necessary to effectively plan and control an organization so the organization can use its internal knowledge to seek external advantage.
+According to the APICS dictionary, enterprise resource planning (ERP) is a “…framework for organizing, defining, and standardizing the business processes necessary to effectively plan and control an organization so the organization can use its internal knowledge to seek external advantage.”

-The ERP system definition, then, would be a set of software applications that organize, define and standardize the business processes necessary to effectively plan and control an organization.
-Essentially, ERP applications are a computer model of your business, embodying the products and processes, information flow, procedures, and relationships between functions and activities.
+The ERP system definition, then, would be a set of software applications that allow you to efficiently and effectively plan and control your business.
+Essentially, ERP systems offer a digitized, 360-degree view of your business, embodying the products and processes, information flow, procedures and relationships between functions, people and activities.
 A set of planning applications can provide recommendations for what must be accomplished in order to meet the forecasted demand and keep the business functioning smoothly.

-Planning is at the core of ERP and is embodied in a top-down hierarchy of functions—master planning, detailed material and resource planning, and execution (production control and purchasing).
-Master planning is the executive level function that sets the operational business plan (supports the sales and operations planning processes.
+Planning is at the core of ERP and is embodied in a top-down hierarchy of functions—master planning, detailed material and resource planning and execution (production control and purchasing).
+Master planning is the executive level function that maintains the operational business plan and supports the sales and operations planning processes.

-You really can’t define ERP systems without some mention of the technology infrastructure.
-ERP must be built on a single, comprehensive database management system.
-Data analysis and reporting tools are also an essential part of the system, allowing full exploitation of the broad range of information that the system will manage.
+Though ERP solutions look different from vendor to vendor, it’d be impossible to define ERP systems without some mention of the technology infrastructure.
+Your ERP solution must be built on a single, comprehensive database management system.
+Data analysis and reporting tools are also an essential part of the system, allowing full utilization of the information the system will manage.

 If you’re considering an ERP for your business, it’d be valuable to shop around for an industry-specific ERP solution, that way you have folks building something specifically for you and the unique challenges you face.
 Aptean does this really well.
 Whether it’s for food and beverage, consumer goods, discrete manufacturing or anything in between—Aptean solutions are purpose-built for the demands of your industry.